 This tiny, bar-seating-only spot is where you’ll find some of the most creative food in Madrid.
 Sala de Despiece sources its food from all over Spain and the rest of the world, which you can see as you scan the hand-written daily menu.
 Ingredients like tirabeques - a type of field pea - come from as far as Kenya and are served in creative ways, like the “Rolex” - a slow-cooked egg yolk rolled in pancetta, topped with truffles and finished off with a blowtorch.
 Pricier than other tapas spots and about a 15-minute cab ride north of the city center, the dishes are well worth the trip.
 If you’re with more than two people and trying to eat after 9pm, don’t forget to make a reservation.

-There are just some things you should experience while in Madrid.
-Visiting Plaza Mayor is one of them and another is eating tapas and drinking a clara (half beer, half lemonade) at Mercado San Miguel, a popular covered food market in the city center.
+There are some things everyone should experience while in Madrid.
+One of them is checking out Plaza Mayor, followed by eating tapas and drinking a clara (half beer, half lemonade) at Mercado San Miguel, a popular covered food market right around the corner.
 Take a five-minute walk to La Mallorquina afterwards for their famous chocolate napolitanas.

 The rooftop of the Circulo de Bellas Artes - a historic cultural building dating back to the 1880s - has some of the best views in Madrid.
 With those views come lines and a $5 admission price, but even in peak tourist season you shouldn’t have to wait more than 30 minutes.
 There are high tops and a covered seating area, but if you’re lucky enough to grab one of the 10 or so lounge beds, we suggest hanging out with some wine because you just snagged the best seat in the city.